CUH Logo

 Most babies and children of all ages tolerate contact lenses very well.
 But, wearing contact lenses all the time could sometimes make their eyes dry, result in eye rubbing and lead to the lens falling out.
 This may become more evident in very warm weather, or if they are exposed to central heating in the winter months.
 It is a good routine to check every morning that your child’s lens(es) are in place!

-If necessary you may be provided with some lubricating eye drops to instil into your child’s eyes to ease their irritation and make them more comfortable.
+If the eye looks dry (has lost its “sparkle” or looks misty at times) ask us for some lubricating eye drops to instil into your child’s eyes to ease their irritation and make them more comfortable.

 Your child’s contact lens will normally need to be changed every three months.
 Initially you will be invited back to clinic 3 for the contact lens practitioner to do this, until you feel confident and competent to undertake this task at home.
 Your child’s contact lenses will normally be posted to your home address.